feedly/transfer-nlp/README.md

 <img src="https://github.com/feedly/transfer-nlp/blob/v0.1/data/images/TransferNLP_Logo.jpg" width="1000">

-Welcome to the Transfer NLP library, a framework built on top of PyTorch which goal is to achieve 2 kinds of Transfer:
+Welcome to the Transfer NLP library, a framework built on top of PyTorch to promote reproducible experimentation and Transfer Learning in NLP

-- **easy transfer of code**: the framework should be modular enough so that you don't have to re-write everything each time you experiment with a new architecture / a new kind of task
-- **easy transfer learning**: the framework should be able to easily interact with pre-trained models and manipulate them in order to fine-tune some of their parts.

 You can have an overview of the high-level API on this [Colab Notebook](https://colab.research.google.com/drive/1DtC31eUejz1T0DsaEfHq_DOxEfanmrG1#scrollTo=Xzu3HPdGrnza), which shows how to use the framework on several examples.
-All examples on these notebooks embed in-cell Tensorboard training monitoring!
+All DL-based examples on these notebooks embed in-cell Tensorboard training monitoring!

 For an example of pre-trained model finetuning, we provide a short executable tutorial on BertClassifier finetuning on this [Colab Notebook](https://colab.research.google.com/drive/10Toyi0V4fp0Sn33RSPCkoPrtf5FVpm3q#scrollTo=PXJFfulWkEl6)